cbeuw/Cloak/README.md

 Cloak multiplexes traffic through multiple underlying TCP connections which reduces head-of-line blocking and eliminates TCP handshake overhead.

 Cloak provides multi-user support, allowing multiple clients to connect to the proxy server on the same port (443 by default).
 It also provides QoS controls for individual users such as data usage limit and bandwidth control.

+Cloak has two modes of [_Transport_](https://github.com/cbeuw/Cloak/wiki/CDN-mode): `direct` and `CDN`.
+Clients can either connect to the host running Cloak server directly, or it can instead connect to a CDN edge server, which may be used by many legitimate websites as well, and thus increase the collateral damage to censorship.

 **Cloak 2.x is not compatible with legacy Cloak 1.x's protocol, configuration file or database file.
 Cloak 1.x protocol has critical cryptographic flaws regarding encrypting stream headers.
 Using Cloak 1.x is strongly discouraged**